+To get everything you need to use the APM, scroll to the email at the bottom of this page.
 To see how the APM can give you the power to convince commissioners, funders and managers watch this 10-minute video of the app in action.
 This is the APM case report for this example – the clinician enters the assessment information and then the app prepares the summaries for print or attachment to electronic records.

 Promote and safeguard your service

 The APM is now being used by occupational therapists in the private sector, and also NHS teams in community, Reablement and stroke services.
 To see the benefits of cutting-edge outcome reporting, take a look at the simulated outcome reports for case managers and private OTs on the Downloads page.
 Additionally combined team reports are available for stroke ESD and community Reablement teams.

 In these increasingly challenging times, reporting with high-quality outcome statistics and a visually attractive presentation are the best way to promote and safeguard services, both private and NHS.

 The APM is intended for use with people aged 18 and over who live in the community.
 Anyone educated to degree level in a healthcare-related subject can be an APM user.

 The APM covers a much broader range of activities than the standard ADL measures, and looks at basic mobility, personal care, domestic activities, productivity, social and leisure activities and community transport.
 This allows individual lifestyles and performance preferences to be respected in reporting.